 - Winter Moving Tip #2: Clear the Way

 If your area gets snowfall, clear the walkways of snow and ice or other debris at both your old home and your new home prior to attempting to move anything.
 This will save time and if you hired movers, money.
 Some furniture moving companies will clear pathways, but that cost is most likely passed on to the customer.
-It is worth the time it takes to clear the area to be safe and surefooted when moving your possessions.
+It is worth the time it takes to clear the area to be safe and surefooted when moving your furniture.
 Keep salt and shovels on hand in case you need to clear any paths during the move, too.

 - Winter Moving Tip #3: Dress for the Occasion